imarc/handbook/creative.markdown

 Time Req
 :	6–18 hours

-For projects such requiring custom photography or video, it’s important to establish the overall tone, look, and feel before capturing the subject matter. iMarc’s creative team will work with stakeholders to define the visual “look” that the photos or video will have as well as define the shot list (photography) or storyboard (video) of what needs to be captured during the shoot.
+For projects such requiring custom photography or video, it’s important to establish the overall tone, look, and feel before capturing the subject matter.
+Imarc’s creative team will work with stakeholders to define the visual “look” that the photos or video will have as well as define the shot list (photography) or storyboard (video) of what needs to be captured during the shoot.

 **Topics include:**